AI Governance

 Compliance Benefits

 Registering AI systems in Qarion and maintaining risk assessments supports compliance with several regulatory frameworks.
-For the EU AI Act, it provides documentation of risk classification, conformity assessments, and human oversight measures.
+For the EU AI Act, it provides documentation of risk classification, conformity assessments, AI literacy tracking, operations logging governance, and human oversight measures.
 For GDPR, it tracks the data used to train models and the purposes for which AI systems process personal data.
 Organizations benefit from a complete, auditable history of AI system governance decisions.

 Learn More